CylonicRaider/Instant/docs/running.md

   message database and reading logfiles (if any).
 Because of the asynchronous nature of the protocol (and the peer-to-peer-based log system), clients happily accept any piece of logs offered to them, whether it was requested or not.
-This option may be repeated (although support might be shaky).
+This option may be repeated.

-- `--dont-stay` — *Do not remain in room*: Lets Scribe exit once it is finished updating its message database.
+- `--dont-stay` — *Do not remain in room*: Lets Scribe exit once it has finished updating its message database.
 Can be useful to grab a snapshot of the logs in one room for, e.g., transferring them somewhere else.